Merkel set to win Spanish aid vote despite rebels

 In a more far-reaching legislative vote last month on the permanent rescue scheme, the European Stability Mechanism (ESM), 26 members of Merkel's coalition of Christian Democrats, their Bavarian sister party and the Free Democrats voted "no".

-A bigger revolt on Thursday would be embarrassing for her and could tie her hands on future policy, but there were signs that dissent may fizzle this time.
+A bigger revolt on Thursday would be embarrassing for her and could tie her hands on future policy.

 "I cannot rule out the possibility that some colleagues will not back the measures but my impression is that the numbers have not increased," said Stefan Mueller of the Bavarian Christian Social Union.
 "It is clear that the question of liability was a concern for people and that this has been cleared up."